itristenx/nova-universe/docs/privacy-policy.md

 # Privacy Policy

-CueIT collects a minimal amount of information when a ticket is submitted through the kiosk or web interfaces.
-The following data is sent to the CueIT backend:
+Nova Universe collects a minimal amount of information when a ticket is submitted through the kiosk or web interfaces.
+The following data is sent to the Nova Universe backend:

 - Name
 - Email address